 Third Priority Courses:

-MHCH 701 Foundations in MCH I
+MHCH 701 Foundations of MCH I

-MHCH 702 Foundations in MCH II
+MHCH 702 Foundations of MCH II

 *Doctoral students may not serve as a teaching intern in MHCH 862 until they have successfully completed MHCH 801.

 The teaching internship must include some direct teaching experience in the course or an associated lab.
 Other appropriate activities related to learning objectives of the internship include development of lectures and/or class activities, leading lab discussions, and grading classroom assignments (with preceptor review).
 Teaching interns can also help with course logistics, including setting up the course Sakai site, arranging for course reserve readings, and communicating with students and guest lecturers, etc., but these managerial activities should not be the primary focus on the Teaching Internship.